b23prodtm/kubespray/README.md

 See [Ansible](docs/ansible.md) documentation.
 Ansible uses tags to define TASK groups management.

->Note: When Ansible's already installed via system packages on the control machine, other python packages installed via `sudo pip3 install -r requirements.txt` will go to a different directory tree (e.g. `/usr/local/lib/python2.7/dist-packages` on Ubuntu) from Ansible's (e.g. `/usr/lib/python2.7/dist-packages/ansible` still on Ubuntu).
+>Note: When Ansible's already installed via system packages on the control machine, other python packages installed via `sudo pip install -r requirements.txt` will go to a different directory tree (e.g. `/usr/local/lib/python2.7/dist-packages` on Ubuntu) from Ansible's (e.g. `/usr/lib/python2.7/dist-packages/ansible` still on Ubuntu).
 As a consequence, `ansible-playbook` command will fail with:
 ```
 ERROR! no action detected in task.
 This often indicates a misspelled module name, or incorrect module path.
 ```
 probably pointing on a task depending on a module present in requirements.txt (i.e. "unseal vault").

-One way of solving this would be to uninstall the Ansible package and then, to install it via pip3 but it is not always possible.
+One way of solving this would be to uninstall the Ansible package and then, to install it via pip but it is not always possible.
-A workaround consists of setting `ANSIBLE_LIBRARY` and `ANSIBLE_MODULE_UTILS` environment variables respectively to the `ansible/modules` and `ansible/module_utils` subdirectories of pip3 packages installation location, which can be found in the Location field of the output of `pip3 show [package]` before executing `ansible-playbook`.
+A workaround consists of setting `ANSIBLE_LIBRARY` and `ANSIBLE_MODULE_UTILS` environment variables respectively to the `ansible/modules` and `ansible/module_utils` subdirectories of pip packages installation location, which can be found in the Location field of the output of `pip show [package]` before executing `ansible-playbook`.

 #### Known issues :
 See [docs](./docs/ansible.md)